Rizwan-Ali-Khan/Rizwan-Ali-Khan.github.io/README.md

 </a>

 ## Objective
 To secure a challenging position in Vulnerability Assessment and Penetration Testing.
-Where I can leverage my skills in identifying vulnerabilities and securing systems, contributing to enhanced cybersecurity measures while fostering a proactive security culture within the organization.
+Where I can leverage my skills in identifying vulnerabilities and securing systems.
+Contributing to enhanced cybersecurity measures while fostering a proactive security culture within the organization.

 ## Skills